-- Reviewers at the Quality Improvement Organization ask you or your representative why you think coverage should continue after the planned discharge date.
-You aren't required to write a statement, but you may. - Reviewers look at your medical information, talk with your doctor, and review information that the hospital and our plan gave them. - By noon of the day after reviewers tell our plan about your appeal, you will get another notice that explains why your doctor, the hospital, and we think that is the right discharge date that's medically appropriate for you.
+- Reviewers at the QIO ask you or your representative why you think coverage should continue after the planned discharge date.
+You aren't required to write a statement, but you may. - Reviewers look at your medical information, talk with your doctor, and review information that the hospital and our plan gave them. - By noon of the day after reviewers tell our plan about your appeal, you get a letter with your planned discharge date.
+The letter also gives reasons why your doctor, the hospital, and we think that is the right discharge date that's medically appropriate for you.

 The legal term for this written explanation is the "Detailed Notice of Discharge."
-You can get a sample by calling Member Services at the numbers at the bottom of the page or 1-800- MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-(TTY users should call 1-877-486- 2048.)
+You can get a sample by calling Member Services at the numbers at the bottom of the page or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+(TTY users should call 1-877-486-2048.)
 You can also refer to a sample notice online at www.cms.gov/Medicare/Medicare-General-Information/BNI/HospitalDischargeAppealNotices.

-Within one full day after getting all of the information it needs, the Quality Improvement Organization give you their answer to your appeal.

-If the Quality Improvement Organizations says Yes to your appeal:
+Within one full day after getting all of the information it needs, the QIO give you their answer to your appeal.
+If the QIO says Yes to your appeal:

-• We will provide your covered inpatient hospital services for as long as the services are medically necessary.

-If the Quality Improvement Organization says No to your appeal:

-- They believe your planned discharge date is medically appropriate. - Our coverage for your inpatient hospital services will end at noon on the day after the Quality Improvement Organization gives you their answer to your appeal.

-- You may have to pay the full cost of hospital care you get after noon on the day after the Quality Improvement Organization gives you their answer to your appeal. - You can make a Level 2 Appeal if the Quality Improvement Organization turns down your Level 1 Appeal and you stay in the hospital after your planned discharge date.
+- We will provide your covered inpatient hospital services for as long as the services are medically necessary.
+If the QIO says No to your appeal: - They believe your planned discharge date is medically appropriate. - Our coverage for your inpatient hospital services will end at noon on the day after the QIO gives you their answer to your appeal. - You may have to pay the full cost of hospital care you get after noon on the day after the QIO gives you their answer to your appeal. - You can make a Level 2 Appeal if the QIO turns down your Level 1 Appeal and you stay in the hospital after your planned discharge date.